raivivek/raivivek.github.io/content/science/winter-school.md

 ### Theme

-Typically, each school has a central theme, and accordingly distinguished speakers from around the world in the concerned fields are invited.
+Typically, each school has a central theme and accordingly distinguished speakers from around the world in the relevant fields are invited.
-Additionally, each session consists of an extra pre-school component where instructors introduce everyone to the relevant pre-requisite concepts for the main school.
-This turns out to be an effective strategy and significantly reduces the learning effort in the main school for the people from another background.
+Additionally, each session consists of an extra pre-school component where instructors introduce everyone to the necessary pre-requisite concepts for the main school.
+This turns out to be an effective strategy and significantly reduces the learning effort during the main school for the people from diverse backgrounds.
-Primarily because the main school is quite intensive with a series of lectures, research talks, poster presentation, and discussion session scheduled in succession.
+Primarily because the main school is quite intensive with the series of lectures, research talks, poster presentation, and discussion sessions scheduled in succession.
 We even had a small project to do towards the end.

 The official description of QSB2015 reads: